Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

 .. code-block:: bash

     # Run MUSCLE
-    muscle -in my_sequences.fasta -o my_msa.fasta
+    muscle -in my_sequences.fasta -out my_msa.fasta

-The output is by default, also in fasta format, and only a few other formats are supported.
+The output is by default also in fasta format, and only a few other formats are supported.
 Beyond that, the options determine how long the algorithm will run for - more iterations may improve the alignment but will take longer, and each incremental improvement takes longer and longer to achieve.

 .. admonition:: Exercise 4.4
     :class: exercise

+    * Make sure you are in your homefolder before executing the commands
-    * Perform a multiple alignment of the file ``/nfs/course/551-0132-00L/4_Alignment/gyra.faa`` with each program and compare the results by looking at the output files
+    * Perform a multiple alignment of the file ``/nfs/course/551-0132-00L/4_Alignment/gyra.faa`` with each program, obtaining Clustal formatted output, and compare the results by looking at the output files

+    .. hidden-code-block:: bash

+        # Go to your homefolder
+        cd

+        # MAFFT
+        ml MAFFT
+        mafft --clustalout /nfs/course/551-0132-00L/4_Alignment/gyra.faa > mafft_aln.txt

+        # Clustal-Omega
+        ml Clustal-Omega
+        clustalo -i /nfs/course/551-0132-00L/4_Alignment/gyra.faa -o clustal_aln.txt --outfmt clu

+        # MUSCLE
+        ml MUSCLE
+        muscle -in /nfs/course/551-0132-00L/4_Alignment/gyra.faa -out muscle_aln.txt -clw

+        # See that there are some differences between methods

 .. admonition:: Homework 4
     :class: homework

-    * ??
+    * The file ``/nfs/course/551-0132-00L/4_Alignment/homework/GCF_000005845.2_ASM584v2_cds_from_genomic.fna`` contains the nucleotide sequences for the genes of *Escherichia coli K12 MG1655*.
+    * Find an example of a potential paralog or duplicated gene from this set.
+You will need to:

+      * Create a blast database from the file
+      * Use BLAST to query the file against itself

+        * Use a suitable *-outfmt* argument to ensure you get tabular output
+        * Remember you can customise the columns that appear in the table

+      * Filter the results with command line tools such as grep, or Python, or a combination of the two

+        * Remove matches of genes to themselves - in grep you will need to use a `Back-reference <https://www.gnu.org/software/grep/manual/html_node/Back_002dreferences-and-Subexpressions.html#:~:text=The%20back%2Dreference%20'%20%5C%20n,1%20'%20matches%20'%20aa%20'.>`__
+        * Check that alignments are as long or nearly as long as the shortest of the query or subject
+        * If you use Python, you will need to parse the table by reading one line at a time and using the *split* function to separate columns

+    * When you have found an example, align the sequences of just those genes and place the result in your homework folder in a file called **ecoli_genes.aln**

+    * The file ``/nfs/course/551-0132-00L/4_Alignment/homework/NC_045512.fa`` contains the reference sequence for SARS-CoV-2, and ``/nfs/course/551-0132-00L/4_Alignment/homework/RefSeq_Virus.fa`` contains the sequences of the RefSeq virus database.
+    * Use BLAST to find in the database the closest virus to SARS-CoV-2 with a non-human host.
+Put the accession number for the virus in a file called **closest.txt** in your homework folder.

+.. admonition:: Feedback
+       :class: homework

+        Please consider giving us feedback on this week's lecture and OLM via `Moodle <https://moodle-app2.let.ethz.ch/mod/feedback/view.php?id=731761>`__.

-.. container:: nextlink
+.. .. container:: nextlink

-    `Next: Annotation <5_Annotation.html>`__
+..    `Next: Annotation <5_Annotation.html>`__